 - Total Search Traffic – Total traffic generated on your website as a direct result of people clicking on your search results.
 This includes all search clicks + the additional page views those clicks generated.

 - Total Impressions – Number of times your website is appearing in the search results when people used your search terms

 - Total Ranking Keywords – Total number of keywords that you are ranking for

 - Total Search Clicks – Number of times people saw your results AND clicked on the result

-- Click-Through Rate – The percentage of people that say your result and clicked.
+- Click-Through Rate – The percentage of people that saw your result and clicked.
 This is an average of (Total Impressions)/(Total Clicks)

 - Average Position – Average ranking of your website’s pages for the keywords.
-If your website’s pages rank on the 3rd position and 4 keywords are ranking on the 5th position for another 4 keywords, then your average position is 4.
+If your website’s pages rank on the 3rd position for 4 keywords and rank on the 5th position for another 4 keywords, then your average position is 4.

 Just below the metrics, you have a handy line graph that shows you the trend for the selected metric.
 By default, only the Search Traffic metric is selected, but you can also enable other metrics by clicking on them.
 Once a metric is selected, a colored line will appear below it, and you will also see the trend for that metric in the line graph.

 The Keywords tab helps you track the ranking or the position of your website in the search engines.
 By actively tracking your keyword positions, Rank Math can show you opportunities or potential pitfalls beforehand, using which you can plan an appropriate plan of action.

 The default view is where you will see bar graphs for 4 essential position slabs,